Timothy Hyman: Life and career

-Hyman was born in Hove, Sussex, in 1946, and brought up in London.
+Hyman was born in Hove, Sussex, in 1946, and was brought up in London.
 He attended the Slade School of Fine Art between 1963 and 1967.
-Since 1980 he has had ten London solo exhibitions.
+Since 1980, he had ten London solo exhibitions.
 His earliest publications were on film (8½ as an Anatomy of Melancholy, Sight and Sound, 1974) and on literature (The Modus Vivendi of John Cowper Powys, 1972).
 He began to publish articles on painting in the mid-seventies in The London Magazine, and was a contributing editor to Artscribe.
 In 1979, he curated the controversial exhibition Narrative Paintings at the ICA in London and the Arnolfini in Bristol.
 In 1980 and 1982, he was a Visiting Professor in Baroda, (Vadodara) India, and completed several extensive British Council lecture tours.
-Timothy Hyman has been Artist in Residence at Lincoln Cathedral, Sandown Racecourse and, most recently, at Maggie's Cancer Caring Centres (exhibited at the Royal Academy in 2015).
-Since 1982, he has been married to the author Judith Ravenscroft.
-He lives in North London.
+Hyman was Artist-in-Residence at Lincoln Cathedral, Sandown Racecourse and, most recently, at Maggie's Cancer Caring Centres (exhibited at the Royal Academy in 2015).
+Since 1982, he had been married to the author Judith Ravenscroft.
+He lived in North London.
+He died on 7 September 2024.

-Hyman has written on the work of many artists including Pierre Bonnard and the painters of the Sienese School as well as more contemporary artists, such as Howard Hodgkin R.B.
-Kitaj and the Indian painter Bhupen Khakhar Since 1990, he has been a regular contributor to the Times Literary Supplement and has written on a variety of subjects including: Ernst Ludwig Kirchner Henry Darger and German Romanticism.
-Hyman has also written extensively on film, including articles on Fellini, Andrei Tarkovsky and Derek Jarman In 1998, his monograph on Bonnard (judged by The New Criterion as 'by far the best thing ever written about the painter') was published by Thames & Hudson, and, in the same year, his book on Bhupen Khakhar was published in India.
+Hyman wrote on the work of many artists including Pierre Bonnard and the painters of the Sienese School as well as more contemporary artists, such as Howard Hodgkin R. B. Kitaj and the Indian painter Bhupen Khakhar From 1990, he was a regular contributor to The Times Literary Supplement and wrote on a variety of subjects including: Ernst Ludwig Kirchner Henry Darger and German Romanticism.
+Hyman also wrote extensively on film, including articles on Fellini, Andrei Tarkovsky and Derek Jarman.
+In 1998, Hyman's monograph on Bonnard (judged by The New Criterion as "by far the best thing ever written about the painter") was published by Thames & Hudson, and, in the same year, his book on Bhupen Khakhar was published in India.
 In 2003 his widely admired monograph Sienese Painting (Thames & Hudson) centred on Ambrogio Lorenzetti and other artists of the fourteenth and fifteenth century, and was described in the TLS by David Ekserdjian as "an unimprovable union of exceptionally acute looking, magical prose, and authoritative scholarship".
-In 2016 Thames & Hudson published The World New Made: Figurative Painting in the Twentieth Century, described by Svetlana Alpers as "exhilarating to read"; and by Christopher Allen as "a delight, deeply but lightly erudite, intimate, written with exquisite intelligence".
-According to Linda Nochlin it "constructs a new and convincing scenario for the history of twentieth century painting ... wonderfully concrete in detail and wide-ranging in scope."
+In 2016, Thames & Hudson published The World New Made: Figurative Painting in the Twentieth Century, described by Svetlana Alpers as "exhilarating to read"; and by Christopher Allen as "a delight, deeply but lightly erudite, intimate, written with exquisite intelligence."
+According to Linda Nochlin, it "constructs a new and convincing scenario for the history of twentieth century painting ... wonderfully concrete in detail and wide-ranging in scope."

 Hyman and Roger Malbert curated the Hayward Gallery touring exhibition Carnivalesque in 2000.

 In 2001, along with the cultural historian Patrick Wright, Hyman was lead curator for the acclaimed Stanley Spencer retrospective at Tate Britain.
 He also co-curated the major exhibition British Vision at the Museum of Fine Arts, Ghent, in 2007–2008.